 3. Get on top of rental arrears.
 We know this is easier said than done, especially since most agencies experience a surge in arrears before Christmas.
 However, if you can bring yourself to call and get in touch with everyone—even if they are only one day behind—before you go, your coworkers (and your principal) will thank you.

-On that note, if you're using Gateway, you could consider activating Console Pay.
+On that note, if you're using Console Cloud or Gateway, you could consider activating Console Pay.
 It's a fully-integrated direct debit add-on that takes the pain out of rent collection.
-We also have a version of Console Pay for Console Cloud, too.

 4. Consider disbursing to your owners before Christmas.
 Yes, this is an option!
 Just remember that when you return, you will need to receipt, reconcile and disburse to the end of the 31st of December, and then close off that month before you begin receipting any January transactions.